 The Proposal Narrative may not exceed 15 pages, double-spaced, and reviewers will not read beyond this page limit.
-The Proposal Narrative must include the following three sections.
-The total point value for the proposal narrative section is 70 points.
+For Standard projects, the Proposal Narrative must include the three sections below.
+For ITRSA Capacity-Building projects, the Proposal Narrative must include only the What Will Be Done section below.
+The total point value for the proposal narrative section is 80 points.
 Applicants must upload the Proposal Narrative as an attachment in JustGrants.
+Bullets and tables may be used.